bbauska/Coursera-Bootstrap/readme.md

 set of function, and it becomes more clear to you why we set up this sass task as seen in this code here.

-The next task that we are going to configure is called gulp, and we\'ll configure this task as sass watch.
+The next task that we are going to configure is called gulp, and we&apos;ll configure this task as sass watch.

 This is a watch task that we are going to configure, and then you would specify function.

-And so in here, the gulp sass watch task, what we do is specify the files that we\'re going to be watching.
+And so in here, the gulp sass watch task, what we do is specify the files that we&apos;re going to be watching.

 We use the gulp watch task to watch the file.
 So, the watch is already built into gulp.